TEMPORAL BONE ANATOMY

 • Positioned anterior to mastoid process

-• Forms floor of external acoustic meatus
+• Forms floor of your external acoustic meatus

 Developmental Aspects